Homemade Crescent Rolls are light and fluffy and so flaky! This recipe makes a large batch, perfect for a crowd or for freezing some for later.

 Mashed Potato Flakes in Crescent Rolls

 Using mashed potato flakes will help make these the softest, flakiest, most delicious rolls you’ve ever tasted.
 If you’ve ever had potato bread or potato rolls, you know what I mean.
-Any kind of instant potato flakes will work just fine.
+Any kind of instant potato flakes will work just fine to make a soft dough.
 A bag of potato flakes will last for several batches of these rolls.
 They won’t taste like potatoes; they’ll just improve the soft, pillowy texture of these delightful rolls.

 How to Make Homemade Crescent Rolls